 The long-running Microsoft-Apple legal battles ultimately got resolved in August 1997, when Cupertino agreed to drop all lawsuits against its rival.

 Apple also agreed to make Internet Explorer its default browser (later replaced by Safari).
-Microsoft bought $150 million of non-voting Apple stock, and continued to support the Mac in terms of software.
+Microsoft, in turn, bought $150 million of non-voting Apple stock, and continued to support the Mac in terms of software.